 As you can see, looking at players across all positions, teams are drastically more likely to pick an athlete who measured at least above average in every round.
-In fact, teams are ten times more likely to select a player that is above average for RAS in the 1st round than one that is below, and nearly 2 out of every 3 1st round picks rated elite athletically.
-Those numbers drop steadily from round to round until we hit the 4th round and beyond, day three of the draft, and it’s pretty much level.
+In fact, teams are ten times more likely to select a player that is above average for RAS in the 1st round than one that is below, and 2 out of every 3 1st round picks rated elite athletically.
+Those numbers drop steadily from round to round until we hit day three of the draft, and it pretty much levels off.

 |Position||Under 5||Over 5||Over 8||Under 5||Over 5||Over 8|

 There’s a little bit of variance here and there, but you average about 1 out of every 4 players below average, thus 3 out of 4 above average, and 4 out of every 10 players are elite level athletes for any player that is drafted in any round.
 So not only is it advantageous to be an elite level athlete if you want to be drafted, it’s a pretty severe disadvantage to be a below average one.